U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Brief description

-The Kentucky Geological Survey is identifying and categorizing stratigraphic discontinuities across map boundaries, and recommending if and how these discontinuities should be dealt with.
-A documentation protocol for geologic map discontinuities in digital geologic map compilations will be developed, using Kentucky's statewide 1:24,000 digital geologic map as the foundation of the effort.
+The Kentucky Geological Survey identified and categorized stratigraphic discontinuities across map boundaries, and developed a set of recommendations for if, and how, these discontinuities should be dealt with.
+A documentation protocol for geologic map discontinuities in digital geologic map compilations was developed, using Kentucky's statewide 1:24,000 digital geologic map as the foundation of the effort.

 Identifying stratigraphic problems in New England